mc0110/inetbox2mqtt/README.md

 ### Alternative 2: With esptool - only works with the ESP32
-The ESP32 with 4M memory does not have enough main storage in the standard micropython to have all the software in memory.
+The ESP32 with 4M memory does not have enough main storage in the standard micropython firmware to have all the software in memory.
 For this reason, some of the modules have been precompiled and are already included in the firmware.
 Therefore, it is recommended to use the .bin file.
 Of course, all source files of the project are included, so that anyone can create the micropython firmware himself.

 The .bin file contains both the python and the .py files.
 This allows the whole project to be flashed onto the ESP32 in one go.
 For this, you can use the esptool.
 In my case, it finds the serial port of the ESP32 automatically, but the port can also be specified.
 The ESP32 must be in programming mode (GPIO0 to GND at startup).
 The command to flash the complete .bin file to the ESP32 is: